worldbank/dime-standards/dime-coding-standards/checklists/Stata Code Review Checklist.md

 ## Variable Construction

 - [ ] Each variable’s logic aligns with codebook or documentation.
-- [ ] Transformations (log, winsorize, etc.) are justified and explained.
+- [ ] Transformations (log, winsorize, unit-standardization etc.) are justified and explained.
 - [ ] Categorical variables are properly labeled and encoded.
 - [ ] Data transformations are verified with `assert` or summary checks.